jibinmathew69/SanicAsync/README.md

 * Asychronous operations achieved using coroutines and semaphores.
 * Lack of external reliable data storage, results in loss of status in case of server restart, and is limited by RAM allocations.
 * For invalid jobId in `/v1/images/upload/<jobId>` server throws Internal Server Error for simplicity.
-* log file under log directory.
+* Log file under log directory.
+* URLs within a given upload job is unique.

 ##### Known issues
 * Sanic is an asynchronous python framework, and is relatively new, and hence for the given tasks an issue was encountered in testing,